 NWPPA supports swift enactment of legislation, or regulatory action, to establish aggressive management of forests where electric infrastructure is also nearby or present.

-NWPPA supports the Department of Energy matching grant program for grid infrastructure protection and other activities to reduce the threat of wildfire in rural areas.
+NWPPA supports the Department of Energy’s Grid Resilience and Innovation Partnerships (GRIP) matching grant program for grid infrastructure protection and other activities to reduce the threat of wildfire in rural areas.

 NWPPA supports changes in law to reduce constraints on the ability to export timber from federal lands to support prevention and mitigation of wildfire and improve forest health.